brchrisman/javascriptTests-brian/README.md

 run

 ```
-mocha tests/transform.mocha.js
+npm test
 ```

 to see the failing unit tests.
 Fill in the function in transform.js.
 This test is about understanding passing functions as arguments.
-This is not a trick question, so a very naive implementation will work.
+This is not a trick question, so a simple implementation will work.